ionvop/story-writing-assistant/README.md

 # story-writing-assistant
 An AI-powered assistant to help you write engaging stories.
-A GUI application school project submission.
+A simple GUI application school project submission.

 ## Book Management System
 ### Introduction
-This documentation outlines the structure and functionality of a **Book Management System** used by the **Story Writing Assistant** application implemented in C#.
+This documentation explains the structure and functionality of a Book Management System that will be used in this application.
 The system provides a framework for managing books, chapters, and associated data.
 The primary features include the definition of entities (`BaseEntity`, `Book`, and `Chapter`), a centralized control class (`Control`), and functionality for saving and loading data using JSON serialization.

 ### BaseEntity Class